znuny/manual/source/admin/automation/postmaster_filter/index.rst

 .. note::

-    Using EMAILADDRESS avoids having to parse around the Real Name (e.d.
-"Max Musterman" <mmuster@example.com>) and directly address the email address.
+    Using EMAILADDRESS avoids having to parse around the Real Name (e.g. "Max Musterman" <mmuster@example.com>) and directly address the email address.
 It also avoids the localpart being overriden and matches the localpart exclusively.
 Otherwise your regular expression must perform this part properly.